How it works

 Code normally

-Just use Claude Code, Codex, or Conductor like you always do.
-GoodBusy hooks fire in the background on every session start, turn, commit, and session end.
+Just use Claude Code, Cursor, or Conductor like you always do.
+GoodBusy hooks fire in the background on every session start, turn, and session end.
 Zero friction.

 What gets tracked